Savage Pampas (1966 film): Production

 In 1958 it was announced Stephen Barclay would produce 12 films in Argentina with Mendoza Films and Guaranteed Pictures.
 They were to include Savage Pampas which was to be produced and directed by Hugo Fregonese.
 Pampas was based on a true story about an encounter between white settlers and Indians in 1830 Argentina.

 The film was not made for another decade.

+Release

+The film was cut down to approximately 94 minutes in many markets (e.g. Germany).